flyx/libyaml_constructor/Readme.md

 configuration, right-Click on the *yaml* project and select *Build*.
 This should give you a *yaml.dll* in `cmake-vs/Release`.

-Now, to compile libyaml_mapper, go back to the CMake GUI and select the libyaml_mapper folder as source folder and a subfolder `cmake-vs` as subfolder.
-We will need to add some entries to the configuration so that CMake finds all
+Now, to compile `yaml_constructor_generator`, go back to the CMake GUI and select the `libyaml_constructor` folder as source folder and a subfolder `cmake-vs` as subfolder.
+We will need to add some entries to the configuration so that CMake finds all dependencies:
-dependencies:

  * Add a `PATH` variable named `LibClang_ROOT` and make it point to your LLVM installation's root folder (e.g. `C:\LLVM`).